Articulate 360 FAQs: Working on a Mac

 Can I install Storyline 360, Studio 360, and Replay 360 on my Mac?

 Mac users with Intel processors can install Storyline 360, Studio 360, and Replay 360 in Parallels Desktop, VMware Fusion, or Apple Boot Camp.
-If you have the Apple M1 chip, we have more details below.
+If you have an Apple M-series chip, we have more details below.

 See these best practices for using Articulate software in a virtual environment: